irosyadi/gitbook/note/compiler-interpreter.md

 ---
-layout: default
-author: irosyadi
+aliases: [About Compiler and Interpreter]
-title:  About Compiler Interpreter
+title: About Compiler and Interpreter
+tags: ["compiler", "interpreter"]
 date: 2020-07-03 20:26:29
 category: note
-tags: ["compiler", "interpreter"]
 draft: false
 ---